-3 Since he also found time to gather twenty wives, most of his sons and daughters, and an honour guard of sixty Opalarian warriors, his departure the finest art to be found in all Legend: mystics compose poems of great beauty and insight; the cities, glittering with wealth, are filled with marvellous spires, minarets and arches; sculptors and artists produce works of breathtaking grace, representing the profound glory of God with abstract imagery; mathematicians and astronomers study the universe and find God's pattern in everything around them.
+3 Since he also found time to gather twenty wives, most of his sons and live across the Gulf.
+They have developed some of the finest art to be found in all Legend: mystics compose poems of great beauty and insight; the cities, glittering with wealth, are filled with marvellous spires, minarets and arches; sculptors and artists produce works of breathtaking grace, representing the profound glory of God with abstract imagery; mathematicians and astronomers study the universe and find God's pattern in everything around them.